Neutrogena Rapid Wrinkle Repair Eye Cream

 Similar Products: You’ve got options

 The INKEY List Retinol Eye Cream ($10): Even more budget-friendly than Neutrogena is The INKEY List’s Retinol Eye Cream.
-Ringing up at just ten bucks, this simple cream formula uses Vitalease—a stabilized, slow-release retinoid compound—to help fight lines and wrinkles and brighten the skin with less irritation than your typical retinol product.
-However, keep in mind that it doesn’t include a glucose complex or hyaluronic acid like Neutrogena’s, so it won’t offer the same hydration benefits and sped-up results.
+Ringing up at just ten bucks, this simple cream formula uses Vitalease—a stabilized, slow-release retinoid compound—to help fight lines and wrinkles and brighten the skin with less irritation than your typical retinol product, according to the brand.
+However, keep in mind that it doesn’t include a glucose complex or hyaluronic acid like Neutrogena’s, so it likely won’t offer the same hydration benefits and sped-up results.

 Overall, Neutrogena’s Rapid Wrinkle Repair Eye Cream wasn’t my favorite eye cream in the world, but I still think it’s a pretty good product.
 After two weeks, my skin was softer, smoother, and a few lines slightly faded—I’ll take it!
 I’m hopeful that it’s a best-seller for a reason and that I’ll see more dramatic results in time.